The Singing Fool

-The Singing Fool is a 1928 American musical drama part-talkie motion picture directed by Lloyd Bacon which was released by Warner Bros.
+The Singing Fool is a 1928 American sound part-talkie musical drama motion picture directed by Lloyd Bacon which was released by Warner Bros.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film stars Al Jolson and is a follow-up to his previous film, The Jazz Singer.
 It is credited with helping to cement the popularity of American films of both sound and the musical genre.
+The film entered the public domain on January 1, 2024.

 Plot

-After years of hopeful struggle, Al Stone (Jolson) is on his way to stardom.
-He plays a blackface minstrel.
+After years of hopeful struggle as a comedian/waiter at Blackies Cafe, Al Stone (Jolson) is on his way to stardom.